dcppc/dcppc-phase1-demos/descriptions/calcium-demo2.md

-# Calcium DEMO 2 - Workflows
+# Calcium Demo 2 - Workflows

 A given researcher pulls a workflow from Dockstore, runs on samples through FireCloud (or other workspace), generates output that can be